Updated June, 2021

-I liken cold emails to navigating a networking event.
+Cold emails have a lot in common with networking events.
 There’s nothing wrong with walking up to someone to introduce yourself at a conference or panel because that’s what it takes to get your card in someone’s hand.
 You wouldn’t, however, sit back and hope that person distinguishes you from the crowd just because you’re in attendance.

 Job applications work the same way.
 Entering your resume into an intimidating raffle of other executives and directors likely isn’t enough to get your name to the top of list—but cutting the chase could.

-Perhaps it seems as if the introduction should start with the actual email—but that isn’t the case with cold correspondence.
+Usually getting to know someone should start with the first email—but that isn’t the case with cold correspondence.
 Before you even type in the recipient’s address, you should know intricate details about the company, its challenges, and its culture.
 How else would you craft a credible email to a complete stranger?

 Researching helps accomplish a few things.
 First, you’ll get a sense of mission and goals, which directly relates to the kinds of jobs being posted.
 If you’re aiming to position yourself as a candidate for a role not listed, you can still study openings to inform your value proposition.